What AGENTS.md Does

 | Hooks | No | Pre/post tool hooks | No | No |

 If you use only one tool, use its native format.
 If you use multiple tools, put shared instructions in AGENTS.md and tool-specific configuration in the native file.
-Claude Code reads both AGENTS.md and CLAUDE.md when both are present.
+One caveat the docs are explicit about: Claude Code reads CLAUDE.md, not AGENTS.md.
+To make Claude Code use a shared AGENTS.md, create a CLAUDE.md whose first line is @AGENTS.md (an import), or run /init in a repo that already has AGENTS.md and Claude Code will read and incorporate it (along with .cursorrules and .windsurfrules).

 In practice, 90%+ of the content is identical across these files.
 Build commands, architecture rules, and testing conventions do not change per tool.
 The differences are in advanced features: CLAUDE.md's @imports, Cursor's MDC frontmatter with glob patterns, and Copilot's agent skills system.
 A converter tool like rule-porter can translate between formats.